rki-mf1/2023-SC2-Data-Science/day-sc2-incidence/hands-on_2_run.md

 *2. CSV file*

-The input file can also be a CSV file containing one column with the date and one column with the mutations which are separated by blank.
-The format of the each mutation is WtPositionMut.
+The input file can also be a CSV file containing one column with the date and one column with the mutations which are separated by a blank.
+Each mutation has a format *WildtypePositionMutant*.
 The column names must be given as *date* and *dna_profile*

 ```
 date,dna_profile